whanley/srophe-app-data/README.md

 # srophe-app-data
-Repository for Syriaca.org TEI data, used by srophe-eXist-app.
+Repository for dig-eg-gaz TEI data, used by srophe-eXist-app.